nanlabs/devops-reference/examples/serverless/serverless-sqs-nodejs/README.md

 The command above will enqueue the message on the queue, and after some seconds you will see the readFromFirstQueue lambda getting the message and deleting it.

-If you have any issue you can run the following command that will list the urls of all available queues
+You can also list the available queues with the command below

 ```sh
 npm run invoke:local listQueues